 Total cost for bags: $135.98 ($67.99 per person).

 *UPDATE 2/2/17* WOW Air just recently eliminated their free carry-on bag allowance.
-Follow the link at bottom of this post for additional details.
+Click here for more info.

 Let’s talk about those WOW Air seats.